 Turkey Tour Testimonials

-Full payment is due two months before the tour.
+Full payment is due three months before the tour.

 International flights to/from Istanbul in Turkey; Visa cost (visas cost $20 and have to be applied for and issued online before you travel); Drinks during lunches and dinners.